SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Many of these were highly controversial at the time.
-See more pictures and tips for viewing them while visiting Coit Tower.
+>> See more pictures and tips for viewing them while visiting Coit Tower.

 More San Francisco murals that you can visit for free are in the Beach Chalet building near Ocean Beach.
 The entire first floor is covered with Works Progress Administration (WPA) era works, similar to those found in Coit Tower.

 While you are here, you can also grab some lunch or learn more about the top places to visit in Golden Gate Park.
 This building houses two restaurants and the Golden Gate Park Visitor's Center.

 >> Find a few pictures and learn more about what to expect from a visit to the Beach Chalet building near Ocean Beach.

 Not many people realize that the Rincon Center houses many San Francisco murals.
 This historic building showcases 27 pieces of art that tell the story of the history of San Francisco.

 Unlike the other ones on this list, the Rincon Center murals have descriptions.
 This means you can walk through on your own while learning more about the significance of each mural.

 >> See more pictures and find out how you can learn more about these controversial pieces of artwork during your visit.

 Over the years, you will find more and more murals of San Francisco around the Chinatown District.
 One of my favorites is on Sacramento Street at Grant.
 It's a piece with two lions and the words "Chinatown" above it.

 You will also find a variety of great San Francisco murals on the corner of Grant and Clay.
 Look around when you get here as there are about four great pieces of art at this spot.